 “Sure.
 I could use a warm meal.”
 Dalzak’s tired smile widened into a grin.
 He wanted to get some rest after the exhausting trip, but a hot meal and full belly sounded even better now that he thought about it.

 “What was it that was killing the miners?”
 The Captain asked, taking a quick glance at him before entering the canteen.

 “A large cave hound.
 The bitch was feeding her litter of pups with miners.”
 Dalzak answered, following the captain.

 “A cave hound huh?
 I’m surprised they had no idea what it was when they hired us.”

 “The damned creature was smart.
 Even we didn’t know what we were up against until we baited the thing out into the open.”

 Dalzak began his report.
-His familial regrets about missing the young boy’s departure by three days were already gone, having reverted back to a professional soldier.
+His familial regrets about missing the young boy’s departure by three days were already gone, having reverted back to a professional mercenary.